 Children of compulsory school age are not allowed to work before 7am or after 7pm on any day.

 Once a child is over compulsory school age (on the last Friday in June in the academic year they are 16), registration for work and obtaining an employment permit under this particular legislation no longer applies, even if the child returns to school after this date - for A levels, GNVQ, etc.

 Do children working need a work permit?

 During a child's first week at work the employer is required to submit a work permit application form in order to legally register the child's employment with the local authority in whose area the employment takes place.

 Hours and place of work, employer details, child details and in some cases additional requirements will all be listed on the work permit.
 Work permits are specific to the child, the employer and the employment.

-The employer is required to carry out a risk assessment and supply the parent with a copy.
+The employer is required to carry out a risk assessment and ask the parent to sign it.
+You will need to send this in with your application.
 Use the link below to download an example risk assessment form.

 How to apply for a work permit